wilu-conference/wilu-conference.github.io/call.md

 title: Call for Proposals
 permalink: /call/
 ---
+*Need a little more time to cross those t's and dot those i's?
+Don't you worry!
+We will accept proposals until midnight (Halifax time), Monday, November 18, 2019.*

 The Libraries at Dalhousie, Mount Saint Vincent, and Saint Mary’s Universities are proud to host Canada's premier conference on information literacy and library instruction.